claudiodangelis/qrcp/README.md

 qrcp --keep-alive MyDocument.pdf
 ```

+## Shell completion scripts

+`qrcp` comes with a built-in `completion` command that generates shell completion scripts.

+### Bash:

+    $ source <(qrcp completion bash)

+To load completions for each session, execute once:

+Linux:

+    $ qrcp completion bash > /etc/bash_completion.d/qrcp

+MacOS:
+    $ qrcp completion bash > /usr/local/etc/bash_completion.d/qrcp

+Zsh:

+If shell completion is not already enabled in your environment you will need to enable it.
+You can execute the following once:

+    $ echo "autoload -U compinit; compinit" >> ~/.zshrc

+To load completions for each session, execute once:

+    $ qrcp completion zsh > "${fpath[1]}/_qrcp"

+You will need to start a new shell for this setup to take effect.

+Fish:

+    $ qrcp completion fish | source

+To load completions for each session, execute once:

+    $ qrcp completion fish > ~/.config/fish/completions/qrcp.fish

 ## Authors

 **qrcp**, originally called **qr-filetransfer**, started from an idea of [Claudio d'Angelis](claudiodangelis@gmail.com) ([@daw985](https://twitter.com/daw985) on Twitter), the current maintainer, and it's [developed by the community](https://github.com/claudiodangelis/qrcp/graphs/contributors).